Most OLED displays are monochrome, but OLED displays using the SSD1331 driver can display up to 65K colors.

 Wiring

-The display has seven pins:
+The display in this example has seven pins:

 Pin | Label | Description |